gortaina/100-Days-Of-ML-Code/100DaysOfMLCode_Round1.md

 #100DaysOfCode
 Imagens
 '''

+## Round 1 - 116/142 - 18/07/2020 - Saturday
+<br> Time for Qwiklabs!
+Looking to start your weekend with a win?
+Join the AI speedrun game by entering the code below. https://goo.gle/32uAP0A
+<br>#100DaysOfMLCode
+<br><image  width="50%" height="50%" src="./img/EdJfUoRXkAIwh5a.png">

 ## Round 1 - 115/142 - 17/07/2020 - Friday
 <br> Learning analytics with knine Part II
 <br>#100DaysOfMLCode